Moun802/CE_Mouna-Zaher-Hajji/Arduino Project.md

 ```

 It is important to note that the void loop is empty because the code only runs for 30 seconds.
 Hence, there is no need for continuous data collection.

+## Code explanation (Python version)

+The drawback with using Arduino directly is that the funtion used to calculate the BPM, which relies on finding peaks, is not very accurate.
+Python has a library, called **spicy.signal** that contains a built-in function capable of finding peaks in a set of data.
+However, in order to get a live reading of the IR signals, python needs to be synchronized with Arduino.
+Here is the code for the synchronization.

 ## Usage Instructions